New bounds and constructions for constant weighted $X$-codes: Bounds and constructions of constant weighted -codes

 \begin{remark} The construction from Theorem \ref{xcofcw3d4x2} actually gives a lower bound on $M_3(m,7,2)$ of the form

 for sufficiently large $m$.
-This is better than that given by Theorem \ref{lwbforgcwxc} in this case, however, compared to the upper bound $o(m^2)$ given by Tsunoda and Fujiwara \cite{TF2018}, there is still a gap.
+This is better than the lower bound given by (\ref{eq52}) in Theorem \ref{upbforcwxc} in this case, however, compared to the upper bound $o(m^2)$ given by Tsunoda and Fujiwara \cite{TF2018}, there is still a gap.

 Unfortunately, this construction can not be extended to obtain general constant weighted $X$-codes.
 But at least, together with Proposition \ref{xcandhgofg}, it provides a way for constructing large constant weighted $X$-codes with $d=7$ and $x=2$. \end{remark}